wkpxng/Traffic-Prediction/README.md

 # Traffic Prediction
-Datasets are obtained from DATA.GOV.HK.
+Raw traffic data are obtained from DATA.GOV.HK every 2 minutes.
+From these datasets, records corresponding to a specific segment are extracted and processed using Power Query.
+Then, they are aggregated into 5-minute intervals.